RaktimJS/boron/README.md

 ---

 ## Features
-- Form styled data creation for data and structural integrity
+- Form-styled data creation and update systems for maintaining data and structural integrity
 - Select specific fields from JSON
-- Filter using conditions (`WHERE`)
 - Modify values inside nested structures
 - Lightweight and easy to use—no dependencies or bloat
 ---